World Cup 2026 Stadiums

-Toronto Stadium, known locally as BMO Field, is the official FIFA tournament name for the World Cup 2026 venue in Toronto, Canada.
-FIFA has assigned 6 matches here, and the schedule stretches to a round of 32 match.
-That mix makes the ground relevant for both early travel planning and late-stage bracket watching.
+Toronto Stadium, known locally as BMO Field, is the official FIFA tournament name for the World Cup 2026 venue in Exhibition Place in Toronto, Ontario.
+FIFA has assigned 6 matches here, and the schedule reaches a Round of 32 tie.
+That mix makes the ground important for both early travel planning and late-stage bracket watching.

-Toronto is one of the most important host cities in Canada because it carries opening-night attention, so the venue experience depends on more than the seat map alone.
-Travel times, security perimeters, and the stage of the tournament all shape how the day feels around the ground.
+Toronto gives fans a different matchday problem than the seat map alone.
+Transit, airport access, security perimeters, and the stage of the tournament all shape how the day feels around the ground.
 Supporters can start at FIFA World Cup 2026 and compare this stop with the full schedule before locking dates and hotels.

 Toronto Stadium World Cup 2026 Schedule